AbdelrhmanAFayed/EmbeddedLinuxKitchen/scripts_playground/README.md

 ## `U-BOOT Scripts`

 - **Description**: These scripts are intended to configure and build U-boot depending on the desired config.
-- **Future Plan**: Make one script that takes input from user and based on that choose from custom config files rather than the current approach of having seperate a script for each target that just chooses from the pre-mad u-boot configs and open menuconfig and waits for to finsh configration and then a seperate script to build for each target using the appropiate toolchain.
+- **Future Plan**: Make one script that takes input from user and based on that choose from custom config files rather than the current approach of having seperate a script for each target that just chooses from the pre-made u-boot configs and open menuconfig and waits for to finsh configration and then builds using the appropiate toolchain.

 ### `vex_cfg_u_boot.sh`

-- **Description**: loads the pre-made config vexpress_ca9x4_defconfig and then open menuconfig.
+- **Description**: loads the pre-made config vexpress_ca9x4_defconfig and then open menuconfig and then builds u-boot.

+## `Linux Scripts`

+- **Description**: These scripts are intended to configure and build Linux depending on the desired config.
+- **Future Plan**: Make one script that takes input from user and based on that choose from custom config files rather than the current approach of having seperate a script for each target that just chooses from the pre-made Linux configs and open menuconfig and waits for to finsh configration and then builds using the appropiate toolchain.

-### `vex_build_u_boot.sh`
+### `vex_cfg_linux.sh`

-- **Description**: exports the required toolchain for the vexpress and starts building u-boot.
+- **Description**: loads the pre-made config vexpress_defconfig and then open menuconfig and then builds the linux kernel.

 ## `QEMU Scripts`

 - **Description**: These scripts are intended to run QEMU depending on the desired target and desired outcome.
 - **Future Plan**: Make one script that takes input from user and based on that choose from available targets and behaviours rather than the current approach of having seperate a script for each target and each desired behaviour and to be able to run multiple process (for example a script that both runs qemu and then handles the virtual networking config to be able to use it).

-### `qemu_vex_uboot.sh`
+### `qemu_vex.sh`

 - **Description**: runs u-boot on qemu for vexpress-a9 target in a new terminal.

-### `qemu_vex_uboot_debug.sh`
+### `qemu_vex_debug.sh`

 - **Description**: runs u-boot on qemu for vexpress-a9 target in a new terminal but with the added options -S -s for debugging.